Mid-State Music Teachers Association

 Preparation Guidelines

-• Once a performer is scheduled to perform on a program, it is his or her responsibility to be present and punctual.
-Performers should arrive no later than 15 minutes before the start of the program and check in with the program chair.
+• Once a student is scheduled to perform on a program, it is his or her responsibility to be present and punctual.

 Performance Guidelines